assisi/assisipy-utils/README.md

 **What is it?**

-Library of utilities for use with assisi-python and assisi-playground
+Library of utilities for use with [`assisi-python`](https://github.com/larics/assisi-python) and [`assisi-playground`](https://github.com/larics/assisi-playground)

 **How to install**

-It is possible to use pip to install directly (without needing to download):
+It is possible to use pip to install directly (without needing to clone this repo):

     $ pip install --user git+https://github.com/assisi/assisipy-utils.git@v0.4.0